shravan-shandilya/links/linux-kernel/memory_management.md

 - One part of memory is mapped to actual physical memory and another part is mapped to peripherals.
 - All processes and Kernel share the same memory address space.
 - No memory protection,Processes stomp each other and kernel.
-- Used in: microcontrollers,ARM COrtex-M
+- Used in: Microcontrollers,ARM Cortex-M

 Address spaces:
 Physical address space:
 - Used by hardware to talk to one another.
 - DMA